damieng/L2ST4/Templates/ReadMe.txt

-			Fixed namespace/file split for function return type auto-generated classes Auto-generated classes now emit Name and CanBeNull in the Column Attribute if required Emit the KnownType attribute required for DataContract serialization with inheritance 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
+			Fixed namespace/file split for function return type auto-generated classes Auto-generated classes now emit Name and CanBeNull in the Column Attribute if required Emit the KnownType attribute required for DataContract serialization with inheritance Do not emit DataMembers when Serialization is None Ensure OnDeserialization is new/Shadows when emitted in subclasses 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
 0.79	11-Dec-2008	Associations managing the relationship fk's now actually do <blush>